gregogolla/investrak-iicdocs/17_admin_system-settings.md

 1. `CHARGE APPLICATION FEE` - If this setting is enabled, the system will charge a loan application fee.

-2. `APPLICATION FEE RATE` -  If the seeting is enabled, use the Text Box to enter the rate (as a percentage of the loan amount) at which the fee will be charged.
+2. `APPLICATION FEE RATE` -  If the `CHARGE APPLICATION FEE` setting is enabled, use the text box to enter the rate (as a percentage of the loan amount) at which the fee will be charged.

 3. `CHARGE INSURANCE FEE ` -  If this setting is enabled, the system will charge a loan application fee.

-4. `INSURANCE FEE RATE` -  If the setting is enabled, use the text Box to enter the rate (as a percentage of the loan amount) at which the insurance fee will be charged.
+4. `INSURANCE FEE RATE` -  If the `CHARGE INSURANCE FEE` setting is enabled, use the text box to enter the rate (as a percentage of the loan amount) at which the insurance fee will be charged.

 ### LOAN TYPES
 Some clubs may have different types of loans that are offered to members based on different criteria.
 This section is used to add these different types of loans.